umbraco/UmbracoDocs/Add-ons/Starter-Kit-TEMP/Widgets/index.md

 This is a very useful tool if you have a widget that you use a lot and want to look the same on multiple pages.

 See below an example, of what it might look like.
-In this example, there is a hero widget which should appear on multiple pages therefore by selecting it with The Global Content Widget this can be the case:
+In this example, there is a Hero Widget which have been created as Global Content and can therefore by selected with The Global Content Widget.

 ![movePage.jpg](images/hero-standard.png)